Shinano River: Watershed

 The discharge of the river averages 503 m3, with a mean maximum of 3776 m3 to mean minimum of 91 m3.
 In addition to this discharge, 30.4 m3 of water is used for municipal and industrial supply across the basin.

 The Chikuma River originates in the Japanese Alps at altitudes of above 2000 m and has a basin in its own right of 7163 km2.
 The Chikuma continues generally north-northeast joining with the Sai and changing name to the Shinano, after 214 km.
 The Chikuma, therefore, includes around sixty percent of the whole river system's basin and around 58 percent of the river's length.

 In the upper reaches of the river, where it is known as the Chikuma, only around ten percent of the land is flat, agricultural land and around 49600 ha of it is irrigated.
 By the time the river flows onto the Echigo Plain, however, much more land is devoted to agriculture and there is huge potential for irrigation, especially due to influence of the Ohkouz Channel and weir.
-The abundance of water and fertile soils has led to this area being the one of the best rice producing areas in Japan.
+The abundance of water and fertile soils has led to this area being one of the best rice producing areas in Japan.

 Rainfall varies considerably in the Shinano basin.
 In the middle part of the Chikuma River, near its confluence with the Sai River, rainfall is some of the lowest in Japan, generally staying below 1000 mm.
 The low precipitation is primarily due to its encirclement by the three ranges which make up the Japanese Alps and by the Jōshin'etsu-kōgen National Park.
 However, the upper reaches of the Chikuma and Sai Rivers and the lower part of the Chikuma River (where it changes name to the Shinano River) receive 1200–2300 mm annually.
 In the central areas of the Shinano River, especially in the Uono Basin, precipitation increases to around 2200–3000 mm; this area receives some of the highest winter snow falls in Japan with 40–50% of this precipitation falling as snow.
 The heavy snow melt is responsible for much of flooding to affect the Echigo, but also allows for the hydroelectricity generation and regular irrigation.